Drem railway station: Electrification

 Passenger services gradually recovered from their nadir in the 1970s, and by the late 1980s an hourly service to North Berwick had been restored.
 With the introduction of 'pay trains' on 27 May 1985, the station became unstaffed, and BR quickly moved to demolish the buildings.
 Contractors demolished the waiting room on the Down (Edinburgh) platform, but as the station was a Listed building the work was stopped and BR were required to construct a replica – the current waiting room is built to the original NBR design.
 The East Coast Main Line was electrified in 1990, and regular electric services on the branch began on 8 July 1991 under British Rail.

 There is a local campaign to reopen East Linton station and to resume main line stopping services between Edinburgh and Dunbar, which would also serve Drem.
 This campaign was successful, with East Linton opening to traffic in December 2023.
-However, since opening, services have yet to call at both East Linton and Drem.

 Services

-All trains calling at the station are operated by ScotRail and operate between North Berwick and Edinburgh.
-A few trains continue beyond Edinburgh to Glasgow Central.
-There is an hourly daytime service in each direction on Mondays to Saturdays with additional trains during peak hours.
-On Sundays an hourly service operates.
+The station receives an hourly service between Edinburgh and North Berwick, with some extra services in the peak hours, with one service each way being extended to Haymarket between Monday and Friday.
+One train a day to and from Dunbar also stops at the station.

+On Sundays, the service remains as hourly however starts from 10:00 rather than 06:00.
+The final train towards North Berwick (at 23:40) is for setting down only, so the last train to North Berwick for passengers at Drem is at 22:00.

 Main line trains operated by CrossCountry and London North Eastern Railway pass through the station but do not stop, and the main line is also used by freight trains.